-In addition to keeping the water at the correct temperature, the water should stay clean to avoid diseases and infections.
+In addition to keeping the tank at the optimum betta fish water temp, it should stay clean to avoid diseases and infections.

 For tip-top water parameters, weekly maintenance should include small water changes of 10-20% of the aquariums water.
 This, along with tank cleaning, such as scrubbing away algae and vacuuming the tank’s bottom to get rid of any waste.

 Why did my betta fish die after I changed the water?